 Deciphering whether their busyness is actually yielding progression is for another article.
 But for the most part, people are busy doing stuff.

 When we're busy, we tend to make a lot of decisions.
 When we make a lot of decisions, our brain gets tired.
 When our brain gets tired, we have a lower capacity to make good decisions.
 This is why skipping the gym and ordering take out is so popular.

-Going to the gym after a long day, requires more good decision making (resource that you're typically running low on at days end).
+Going to the gym after a long day requires more good decision making (a resource that you're typically running low on at days end).

 Plus, the gym is a social scene these days too.
 You got to look good and make sure your fit is on point.
 This yields another decision, what do I wear to the gym?

 Then you've got to deal with traffic.
 Which route can I take to get there the fastest?

 Deciding on what to do when you get there demands thinking power.
 Should I get on the treadmill, or do a few triceps pulldowns?